PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/basics/01_classic_formulation.md

 $$

 such that $\ell(f(x),y)$ is how much our prediction is off if we chose the input $x$.
-Equiped with this loss metric, we can formulate the mathematical problem as:
+Equipped with this loss metric, we can formulate the mathematical problem as:

 $$
 \min_{x\in X} \ell(f(x),y).